Keith Richardson (fighter): Bare-knuckle boxing career

 In his BKFC debut, Richardson faced Justin Scoggins at BKFC 35, which was held on January 27, 2023.
 He won the fight via unanimous decision.

 Richardson made his sophomore appearance in the sport against Cody Jenkins at BKFC 42 on May 12, 2023.
 He won the fight via first-round knockout.

 Richardson next faced Derek Perez in the co-main event of BKFC 48 on August 11, 2023.
 He won the fight via first-round technical knockout.
 This fight earned him the Knockout of the Night award.

 Richardson faced defending champion Reggie Barnett Jr. for the BKFC Bantamweight Championship at BKFC 52 on October 20, 2023.
 He won the fight via second-round technical knockout to win the championship.
 This fight earned him the Performance of the Night award.

 Richardson faced Alberto Blas on June 21, 2024 in the co-main event of BKFC 62.
 He lost the championship by TKO in Round 1.

 Richardson faced Michael Larrimore in the main event on December 6, 2024 at BKFC 69.
 He won the fight by knockout 21 seconds into the first round.

-Richardson faced Bekhzod Usmonov on February 28, 2025 in the main event at BKFC Fight Night: Albuquerque.
+Richardson faced Bekhzod Usmonov on February 28, 2025 in the main event at BKFC Fight Night 21.
 He lost the fight by knockout in the first round.